patricklaf/SNMP/README.md

 [Manager.ino](examples/Manager/Manager.ino) is a complete exemple of an SNMP manager implementation.

+[MPOD.ino](examples/MPOD/MPOD.ino) is another exemple of an SNMP manager implementation with use of SETREQUEST.

 ## Limitations
 - Message size is limited to 512 bytes
 - SequenceBER is limited to 16 objects, so 8 variables (OID and value)